archit0410/Face-unlock/README.md

-Here’s a README file for your project:

----

 # Siamese Neural Networks for One-shot Image Recognition

 This repository contains an implementation of the paper **"[Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)"** by Koch, Zemel, and Salakhutdinov.
 The approach is designed to perform one-shot image recognition, enabling the system to recognize new classes with a single example.